How Much Does Backsplash Installation Cost in 2025?

 Professional tools and expertise can help ensure your backsplash gets installed correctly, but there are several steps you can take to keep your project budget-friendly:

 • Shape matters: Square and rectangular tiles are the easiest to install, saving time and labor costs.
-If you’re looking for budget-friendly solutions, avoid round or custom-shape tiles.
+If you’re looking for budget-friendly solutions, avoid round or custom-shaped tiles.

 • Shop around: Materials make up the bulk of your costs for backsplash installation, so start shopping early to find good deals.
 Some retailers may offer bulk discounts, which can be helpful if you’re tiling a large area.